msaharia/NASA_SERVIR_scripts/SERVIR_Africa_runmanual.md

 * Go to `netcdf_conversion`
 * This will convert the data from start time (2019 5 20) to end time (2019 5 22): `./convertlisnetcdf 2019 5 20 2019 5 22 ./retrospective_directory /home/Socrates/hjung/tethyswa_lis_viewer/retrospective/ ./servirwa_nc_clsmf25_output.tbl.list.cf`

-## Forecast Run

-3.1 GEOS5 download

-* 7 ensemble members
-* Only Forecast, no hindcast, p1-p4
-* /discover/nobackup/projects/servirwa/msaharia/autoservir/BCSD_Scripts_GEOS5V2_wa/download
-    * Remove ic[0], [1], [2].
-Use ic[3] and 7 members
-    * PART1
-    * Automate 6 months of data download based on YEAR and MONTH
-    * FORCEDIR untar the data, geosgcm_vis2d
-    * p2 ->
-    * Use prompt year and month
-    * update the FORCEDIR
-    * Remove SBATCH and run the script within P2.
-The PYTHON command needs to be inside P2
-        * do the same for P3 and P4
-    * Final output files from p2/p3/p4 goes
-    * Test with 2019, May 1
-    * Download for Apr 26

-3.2 GEOS5 Downscaling and Bias Correction

-3.3 Forecast run